cmd-ntrf/nbrefineproxy/README.md

 ![Screenshot](screenshot.png)

-If you have a JupyterHub deployment, nbrefineproxy can take advantage of JupyterHub's existing authenticator and spawner to launch RStudio in users' Jupyter environments.
+If you have a JupyterHub deployment, nbrefineproxy can take advantage of JupyterHub's existing authenticator and spawner to launch OpenRefine in users' Jupyter environments.
 You can also run this from within Jupyter.
 Requires [nbserverproxy](https://github.com/jupyterhub/nbserverproxy).

 ## Installation